chkware/chkware.github.io/docs/references/concepts.md

 Test specification files are written in YAML, having file extension `.chk`.
 So, before you start writing any specification file, you MUST have a proper knowledge of YAML, see [YAML cheatsheet](https://quickref.me/yaml).
 We are using this specific extension (`.chk`) so these files do not make you confuse in typical project layout.

-> In the future evolution path of **chkware** we are going to introduce more and more specification options and specification types and versions.
+> In the future evolution path of **CHKware** we are going to introduce more and more specification options and specification types and versions.

 - [Http specification file](http-reference)
 - [Testcase specification file](testcase-reference)